com30n/gsutil-cp-reimplementation/README.md

 usage: gscp.py [-h] [-r] [-m PARALLEL] [--debug] src_url dst_url

 positional arguments:
-  src_url               Bucket path, what do we have to copy dst_url               Local path, where do we have to save copied
+  src_url               The whole bucket path with the schema gs://, what do we have to copy dst_url               The local path where we should save the copied file

 optional arguments:
   -h, --help            show this help message and exit -r, --recursive       Download files recursively
   -m PARALLEL, --parallel PARALLEL
-                        Run copying in parallel.
-Provide the number of the threads --debug               Show debug info
+                        Start copying in parallel.
+Specify the number of threads --debug               Show debug info
 ```